Corruption in Iraq: Dynamics

 Political parties and public servants are considered corrupt, and petty corruption is highly institutionalized in Iraqi society.

-Corruption is considered an obstacle for doing business in Iraq, and red tape and inefficiency continue to persist.
-Government contracting is an area reported to be affected by high-levels of illicit activity, and public contracts are often awarded to companies connected to political leaders.
+Corruption is considered an obstacle to doing business in Iraq, and red tape and inefficiency continue to persist.
+Government contracting is an area reported to be affected by high levels of illicit activity, and public contracts are often awarded to companies connected to political leaders.
 Investors may come under pressure to take on well-connected local partners to avoid bureaucratic hurdles.

 Corruption in Iraq is endemic, systemic, and the main threat to Iraq's stability after the defeat of ISIS.

-In an Al-Jazeera investigation, residents of Harthiya, a neighborhood in Baghdad alleged severe corruption in the construction sector.
+In an Al Jazeera investigation, residents of Harthiya, a neighborhood in Baghdad alleged severe corruption in the construction sector.
 The neighborhood has experienced a construction boom since the 2003 invasion.
 Despite the many construction infractions, only a fraction of the revenue from government fines reaches the state treasury.
 Iraqi civil servants go around the neighborhood to inspect construction sites.
 When they spot wrongdoings, such as an extra floor in a building, an agreement is struck with the developer.
 The public official takes a bribe and in return, the state employee reduces the fine.
 The contractor pays the ticket and continues the project.
 Even if the builder pays in full, the fines are too small to deter construction companies when compared to the lucrative construction sector.

-In summer 2022, an Iraqi anti-corruption commission uncovered a massive corruption scandal where US $700 million had been stolen from Iraqi state banks.
+In the summer of 2022, an Iraqi anti-corruption commission uncovered a massive corruption scandal where US$700 million had been stolen from Iraqi state banks.
 The fraud resulted in a state of chaos and instability in government banking systems.

-In October 2022, Iraq’s acting finance minister Ihsan Jabbar shocked the nation by announcing an investigation into US$2.5 billion that had gone missing from Iraq’s General Commission for Taxes, a department in the Ministry of Finance.
+In October 2022, Iraq's acting finance minister Ihsan Jabbar shocked the nation by announcing an investigation into US$2.5 billion that had gone missing from Iraq's General Commission for Taxes, a department in the Ministry of Finance.
 It was described as "the heist of the century".

 In March 2023, Iraq's former Prime Minister, Mustafa Al-Kadhimi claimed in an interview that corruption cost the country US$600 billion between 2003 and mid-2020.